jenish-jain/intern-playground/README.md

 1. Ensure Go 1.22.0 or later is installed
 2. Clone the repository
 3. Run `go mod tidy` to download dependencies
-4. Use `go run cmd/main.go` to run the application
+4. Use `go run main.go` to run the application

 ## Commands
 - `dobby generate-password`: Generate a random password